Vogue Singapore: 2020–present: Relaunch

 In January 2020, Condé Nast announced the launch of Vogue Singapore to launch later this year with an English-language print issue, a website and presences on all relevant social platforms.
 It will be published under license agreement with Indochine Media Ventures, a Singapore-based media company that publishes regional editions of Robb Report and the Singapore edition of Esquire, among other titles.
 A print issue of Vogue Singapore will retail for around nine Singaporean Dollars.
 The web site will not be behind a paywall at launch, but speaking to WWD, Michael von Schlippe, president of Indochine Media, said he couldn't exclude including one down the road.

-In April, Norman Tan was appointed as Editor-in-chief.
-He joins Vogue Singapore from Esquire Singapore, where he held the role of Editor-in-Chief for over two years.
-He successfully launched Buro Singapore in 2015, now bringing with him a wealth of knowledge and experience in both luxury print and digital publishing.
-Tan graduated from The University of Melbourne with a double degree in commerce and law.
+Norman Tan assumed the position of Editor-in-Chief at Vogue Singapore in April.
+Previously, he served as the Editor-in-Chief of Esquire Singapore for more than two years and was the founder of Buro Singapore in 2015.
+His extensive background in luxury publishing is a valuable addition to his new role.
+Tan holds a double degree in commerce and law from the University of Melbourne.

 The magazine officially launched in September 2020 with three different covers.
 Singaporean model Diya Prabhakar features on the main cover, while Chinese model Ju Xiaowen and Japanese actress Nana Komatsu round out the triptych.
-Both print and digital versions of the publication will feature scannable QR codes, as well as AR and VR content.
+Both print and digital versions of the publication feature scannable QR codes, as well as AR and VR content.